datacarpentry/OpenRefine-ecology-lesson/_extras/guide.md

   - In the pop-up, for separator, remove the comma, put in a space
   - Remove the check in the box that says "remove column after splitting"
   - You'll get two extra columns called, in this case: scientificName 1, scientificName 2
+  - This will reveal an error in a few names that have spaces at the beginning (so-called leading white space).
+  - These can be easily removed with another OpenRefine feature in the column drop-down choices.
+See drop-down: Edit cells > Common transforms > Remove leading and trailing whitespace
   - To Undo create columns, look just above the scientificName cluster in the left side of the screen.
 Click where it says Undo / Redo.
 Click back one step (all steps, all changes are saved here).
 Just go back to the previous step and click.
 The extra columns will be gone.

 ## Common problems

 * If learners are using a browser other than Firefox, or OpenRefine does not automatically open for them when they click the .exe file, have them point their browser at http://127.0.0.1:3333/ or http://localhost:3333 to launch the program.

+* Some have issues getting OpenRefine to run on Windows.
+The fix seems to be to install Java (JDK + JRE) and add "JAVA_HOME" and "JDK_HOME" to the environment.
+This thread includes steps to diagnose possible issues, and links on how to set up environment variables.

 * Mac users with the newest operating system will have to allow this to run by "allowing everything" to run.
 They can change the setting back after the exercise.